-In our previous article on getting friendly with stress we looked at how we can reframe stress to find the positives.
-In this post we’re going to look at the attitude that underpins this, something that we’ve been focusing on a lot at Cafcass: Resilience.
+In our previous article on dealing with stress we looked at how we can reframe stress to find the positives.
+In this post we’re going to look at the attitude that underpins this in building a resilient attitude

 We need to start by defining resilience as everyone seems to have a slightly different take on it.
 The word comes from the Latin word resilé which means ‘to leap back’.
 We like this definition as it focuses on the dynamic nature of the quality; rather than just getting through tough times resilience is about springing back, absorbing the difficulties and getting better from them.

 This can be a difficult thing for us to imagine.
 We use a thought experiment from Nassim Taleb to illustrate this.
 If you see a box labelled ‘fragile, do not disturb’ you know that if you shake that box the contents will be damaged.
 Now if we ask you to consider the opposite of this and ask you to label it, how would it read?
 We find that most people consider the opposite of fragile to be tough, that the contents of the box would not be damaged when shook, and this is how most of us approach the topic of resilience, aiming to be tough when shaken.
 If we think about it though the true opposite of fragile is Antifragile and that box would be labelled ‘please disturb’.
 If you shake that box the contents will be strengthened.
 This is what we’re shooting for when discussing resilience.

 Hopefully that has illustrated the goal here.
 We want to be more than just tough, we want to welcome the difficulties in life as we know that we will be strengthened by them.
 That is true resilience.
 Whilst that may sound great and an exciting possibility, how do we actually bridge the gap to getting there?
 In our work we’ve identified a few key components of a resilient attitude and encourage our staff to remember these and develop them as skills until they become second nature.
 These components are: